OmarAlami397/OmarAlami397/README.md

 # 💫 About Me:
 Hi!
-Im a Software Engineering Student at the University of Ottawa. <br>Message me on Linkedin if you want to collaborate on a cool project.<br><br>Currently learning about machine learning models and database management!<br>
+Im a Software Engineering Student at the University of Ottawa.<br> <br>Message me on Linkedin if you want to collaborate on a cool project.<br><br>Currently learning about machine learning models and database management!<br>

 ## 🌐 Socials: